-As a TERM Provider, there may be contact with the Juvenile Court.
-When CWS files a petition pursuant to Welfare & Institutions Code Section 300, juvenile dependency judicial officers (e.g. judges, referees, and commissioners) determine whether the allegations of abuse and/or neglect in the petition are true (True Findings) by a preponderance of evidence.
-If the Court makes a True Finding at the jurisdiction hearing, it normally declares the child a dependent of the Court.
-At the next phase of the case, the disposition hearing, the Court will review and approve the case plan developed by the PSW which includes the services to be offered to the family.
-As the case progresses to pre-permanency review hearings (6, 12, 18 and, rarely, 24 months after disposition or initial removal), the PSW's subsequent reports to the Court may include attachments such as progress reports by service providers that describe the parents' progress, or lack thereof, in completing their case plan, and treatment reports that document the child's progress in healing from the abuse and/or neglect.
+As a TERM provider, there may be contact with the juvenile court.
+When CFWB files a petition pursuant to Welfare & Institutions Code (WIC) section 300, juvenile dependency judicial officers (e.g. judges, referees, and commissioners) determine whether the allegations of abuse and/or neglect in the petition are true (true findings) by a preponderance of evidence.
+If the juvenile court makes a true finding at the jurisdiction hearing, it normally declares the child a dependent of the juvenile court.
+At the next phase of the case, the disposition hearing, the juvenile court will review and approve the case plan developed by the PSW which includes the services to be offered to the family.
+As the case progresses to prepermanency review hearings (6, 12, 18 and, rarely, 24 months after disposition or initial removal), the PSW's subsequent reports to the juvenile court may include attachments such as progress reports by service providers that describe the parents' progress, or lack thereof, in completing their case plan and ability to meet the needs of their child(ren), and treatment reports that document the child's progress in healing from the abuse and/or neglect, and ongoing mental health needs.

-The primary function of the Juvenile Court (a division of the Superior Court of the State of California) is to protect children who have been abused and/or neglected by a parent or guardian, or who are at risk for abuse or neglect.
+The primary function of the juvenile court (a division of the Superior Court of the State of California) is to protect children who have been abused and/or neglected by a parent or guardian, or who are at risk for abuse or neglect.
 Juvenile dependency proceedings are confidential by law and closed to the general public.

-The persons who are commonly present in the courtroom at hearings include the parent(s), the parties' attorneys, the court officer (a CWS employee), the judicial officer, the bailiff, the court reporter, the court clerk, and occasionally the child.
-Only the petitioner (HHSA), the child, and the parent(s) or guardian(s) are considered parties to the proceedings.
+The persons who are commonly present in the courtroom at hearings include the parent(s), the parties' attorneys, the court officer (a CFWB employee), the judicial officer, the bailiff, the court reporter, the court clerk, and occasionally the child.
+The PSW also typically attends the hearings.
+Only the petitioner Health and Human Services Agency (HHSA), the child, and the parent(s) or guardian(s) are considered parties to the proceedings.
 A caregiver who has earned "de facto parent" status has some of the rights enjoyed by those with "party" status.
-Other people, such as substitute care providers or relatives, may be allowed to attend, subject to approval by the Court.
-If the PSW is not expected to testify, they will typically not attend the hearing.
+Other people, such as substitute care providers or relatives, may be allowed to attend, subject to approval by the juvenile court.
 Ordinarily, the mental health provider is not present at the hearing.
+At times, participants may attend by phone or virtual platform.